What Is Diverticulitis?

 - Cramping on the left side of your abdomen that disappears after passing gas or moving your bowels

 - Bright red blood in the stool

-Diverticulitis symptoms are more noticeable and include severe abdominal pain.
+Diverticulitis symptoms are more noticeable and include severe abdominal pain and fever.

 Diverticulitis may be acute or chronic.
 The acute form of diverticulitis can manifest itself with one or more severe attacks of infection and inflammation.
 In chronic diverticulitis, inflammation and infection may subside, but they may never clear up completely.
 The inflammation of diverticulitis can eventually result in a bowel obstruction, which may cause constipation, thin stools, diarrhea, abdominal swelling or bloating, and abdominal pain.
 If the obstruction persists, abdominal pain and tenderness will increase and you may experience nausea and vomiting.

 If left untreated, diverticulitis can lead to serious complications that require surgery, including:

 - Abscesses may form around the infected diverticula.
 If these go through the intestinal wall, you may develop peritonitis, a potentially fatal infection that requires immediate treatment.